 That’s one of the great things about fine art photography: you have complete freedom.
 But that also means it can be hard to know where to start.
-Here are some tips and ideas that may get your creative juices flowing for your fine art portrait photography.
+Here are some tips and ideas that may spark inspiration for your fine art portrait photography.

 Know Your Models

 One important tip is to make sure your models are comfortable.
 Sure, this is true for any type of portrait photography.
-But it is especially important when it comes to fine art photo shoots.
-That’s because you are going to need them to work closely with you to create your vision.
-The photo shoot will take some time and may involve a lot of experimentation.
+But it is especially important when it comes to fine art photoshoots.
+That’s because you are going to need them to work closely with you and perhaps express some vulnerability to bring your vision to life.
+The photoshoot will take some time and may involve a lot of experimentation.

-Also, if you know some poses that you’d like them to try, consider bringing some visual aids to help them understand what you are looking for.
+Also, if you know some poses that you’d like them to try, consider bringing some visual aids like a moodboard to help them understand what you are looking for.

 Keep it Simple